Leica M10 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10 (Typ 3656) and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M10 and the PEN-F are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the PEN-F does not have a direct predecessor.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica M10 and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.